UK boarding schools for internationally mobile families

 Not in the UK itself — boarding school fees are paid from post-tax income and there is no UK tax relief available to parents.
 Some employers include school fees as part of a corporate relocation package, which may have its own tax treatment.
 Families from certain countries may be able to access relief under their home country’s tax rules — a cross-border tax advisor can advise.

 We connect thousands of internationally mobile families with UK boarding schools every month.
-Schools and placement consultants both welcome.
+Independent schools and placement consultants both welcome.

 Apply for a listing →